 The Only Digital Transformation Definition You Need

-The digital transformation definition has changed over the years.
-It once meant simply “digitizing processes.”
-But this definition quickly became outdated.
+The digital transformation definition has changed significantly over the years.
+It once meant simply “digitizing processes,” but that as we know has quickly become outdated.

-If you are looking for a concise, and arguably timeless, digital transformation definition, you have come to the right place.
-Let’s get to it.
+If you are looking for a concise, and arguably timeless digital transformation definition, you have come to the right place.

-To further understand what this means, we can break down each key element of this digital transformation definition.
+To further understand what this means, we can break down each key component of how digital transformation can be actualized.

-Digital transformation became a term decades ago, and at that time largely meant digitizing.
-But today, a company needs to leverage digital tools to be more competitive, not just more digital.
+Digital transformation became a term decades ago, and at that time largely meant digitization.
+But especially today, companies need to leverage digital tools to be more competitive, not just more digital.

-Going forward, companies will need to harness machine learning (ML), artificial intelligence (AI) and the Internet of things (IoT) to be preemptive in their business strategies, rather than reactive or presumptive.
+Going forward, companies will need to harness machine learning (ML), artificial intelligence (AI) and digital adoption solutions or a digital adoption platform (DAP) to be preemptive in business strategies, rather than reactive or presumptive.

 Digital maturity is an elusive, moving target.

-Analysts and researchers from credible institutions have outlined the phases of digital transformation which ultimately end with digital maturity.
-The best of these explains that digital maturity is achieved when an organization uses technology in the core processes and operations and is agile in adopting new technology.
+Analysts and researchers from credible institutions like MIT Sloane Management Review have outlined the phases of digital transformation which ultimately end with digital maturity.
+The best of these explains that digital maturity is achieved when an organization uses technology in its core processes and operations and is agile in adopting new technology.

 Few companies are considered digitally mature, and even then, their strategy will need to continuously evolve to take advantage of the next generation of opportunities in the digital economy.